laneboysrc/rc-headless-transmitter/doc/architecture.md

     * Can be configured as analog or digital input
 * 9 digital inputs

-### Transmitter inputs
+### hardware inputs
 Some, or all, *PCB inputs* are connected to control devices such as sticks, pots or switches in a particular transmitter.
-We refer to those as *Transmitter inputs*.
-There is a 1:1 relationship between a *Transmitter inputs* and a *PCB inputs*.
-A *Transmitter input* narrows down the *PCB input* type to one of the following:
+We refer to those as *Hardware inputs*.
+There is a 1:1 relationship between a *Hardware inputs* and a *PCB inputs*.
+A *Hardware input* narrows down the *PCB input* type to one of the following:

 * Analog with center detent: -100..0..100
 * Analog without center detent: -100..100